-(4) Cessation of new admissions to a facility during RCF COVID-19 Outbreak
+Cessation of new admissions to a facility during an outbreak of COVID-19 in a LTRCF

-- Following the declaration of an outbreak within a RCF, admissions of new residents to the facility (i.e. residents not previously living in the RCF) should be suspended until Public Health state that the outbreak is over. - Residents normally cared for in the RCF who are admitted to hospital while an outbreak is ongoing in the RCF may have their discharge to the same RCF facilitated if it is deemed to be clinically appropriate and a risk assessment has been carried out which identifies that the resident can be isolated and the facility has capacity to manage their care needs and where that transfer represents the most appropriate place of care for the resident (e.g. ongoing need for palliative care).
+- Following the declaration of an outbreak within a LTRCF, admissions of new residents to the facility (i.e. residents not previously living in the LTRCF) should be suspended until Public Health state that the outbreak is over. - Residents normally cared for in the LTRCF who are admitted to hospital while an outbreak is ongoing in the LTRCF may have their discharge to the same LTRCF facilitated if it is deemed to be clinically appropriate and a risk assessment has been carried out which identifies that the resident can be isolated and the facility has capacity to manage their care needs and where that transfer represents the most appropriate place of care for the resident (e.g. ongoing need for palliative care).

-Transfers from RCF to an acute hospital
+Transfers from LTRCF to an acute hospital

-- COVID-19 positive status in itself does not preclude transfer to acute hospital and must not significantly delay transfer to an acute hospital, where it is deemed clinically appropriate.
-The national ambulance service (NAS) and the local receiving hospital must be informed by the RCF, in advance of transfer of any COVID-19 positive or suspected COVID-19 resident AND where there is a suspected or confirmed COVID-19 outbreak in the RCF. - People with COVID-19 do not require to be hospitalised for the 14 days if they are clinically fit for discharge, if infection was acquired in the RCF or if the RCR already has cases of COVID-19 and the RCF has appropriate facilities and capacity for isolation and can support care
+COVID-19 positive status must not significantly delay transfer to an acute hospital, where it is deemed clinically appropriate.
+The national ambulance service (NAS) and the local receiving hospital must be informed by the LTRCF, in advance of transfer of any COVID-19 positive or suspected COVID-19 resident AND where there is a suspected or confirmed COVID-19 outbreak in the LTRCF.